-- Growth or Liveness: As long as the system is functional, new valid blocks will be added to the blockchain. - Correctness or Chain Quality: All the blocks within the longest branch in the blockchain are valid. - Fairness: Miners collect mining rewards in proportion to the resources they expend in the mining process.
+- Growth or Liveness: As long as the system is functional, new valid blocks will be added to the blockchain. - Correctness or Chain Quality: All the blocks within the common prefix of the blockchain (or confirmed history) are valid. - Fairness: Miners collect mining rewards in proportion to the resources they expend in the mining process.